pat-och/Craftsmanship-Software-Resources/README.md

 # __My favourites Craftsmanship Software awesome resources__

-Here are some references (some of them PHP oriented) that guided me to a deep understanding of the Why and How to make clean, robust and secure applications with optimal agility.
+Here are some references that guided me to a deep understanding of the Why and How to make clean, robust and secure applications with optimal agility (some are in php but it doesn't matter, you will learn something useful)

 _Aucun de nous ne sait ce que nous savons tous, ensemble. ~ Lao Tseu_